sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ### Permissions sync scheduling

-A variety of heuristics are used to determine when a user or a repository should be scheduled for a permissions sync (either [user-centric or repo-centric](#complete-sync-vs-incremental-sync) respectively) to ensure the relevancy of the permissions data Sourcegraph has.
+A variety of heuristics are used to determine when a user or a repository should be scheduled for a permissions sync (either [user-centric or repo-centric](#complete-sync-vs-incremental-sync) respectively) to ensure the permissions data Sourcegraph has is up to date.
 For example, permissions syncs may be scheduled:

 - When a user or repository is created
 - When a user's or repository's permissions are deemed stale (i.e. some amount of time has passed since the last sync)